The Baseball Bat Reviews Blog

-Composite Baseball Bats Banned!
+Why Have Composite Baseball Bats Been Banned?

 The NCAA Playing Rules Oversight Panel approved the NCAA Baseball Rules Committee’s recommendation to remove, at least temporarily, composite bats from NCAA competition.
 NOTE: This is a ban in college baseball only, composite bats are still legal in High School down through T-ball for now.
 Also, hybrid bats are still legal in College baseball (bats with composite handles and alloy barrels).